eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/ContentChecksInvalidationRules.md

 * check that the response had an error
 * check that the response had the status code "400"

+## Value of ValidTo must more than 72h future from now

+tags: negative_test

+Test that the Gateway responds with an error message if the ValidTo Value is less than 72h in the future

+* create a valid Invalidation Rule
+* change ValidTo to "-71"h before the current ValidTo
+* upload Rule
+* check that the response had an error
+* check that the response had the status code "400"

 ___
 * delete all created rules